OAA Services Offered

 - Physical Accommodations

-If an Audiobook version is not available, LSS staff can scan and convert the student's reading materials into an electronic text format.
+If an Audiobook version is not available, OAA staff can scan and convert the student's reading materials into an electronic text format.
 Students must have a voice synthesizer software designed to read the material aloud.
 Visit the e-text page for more information.
 Other alternative formats are provided on a case by case basis.

 Notetaker services are set up in order to assist students in receiving notes only when the student requesting notetaker services attends class.
-A student who is enrolled in the same course as the LSS client can be hired as a notetaker.
+A student who is enrolled in the same course as the OAA client can be hired as a notetaker.
 Visit the Notetaker Services page for more information about how to obtain notetaker services or to learn how to become a notetaker.

-Depending on the specific needs, LSS can help develop a plan that can lower the student's course load in order to make it more manageable.
+Depending on the specific needs, OAA can help develop a plan that can lower the student's course load in order to make it more manageable.
 The student's academic advisor can also help with this.

 To be considered for special housing accommodations you must send medical documentation to: